Trading Networks with Bilateral Contracts: Model

 \subsection{Ingredients}

-There is finite set of agents (firms or consumers) $F$ and a finite set of contracts (contract network) $X$. \footnote{The standard justification for this assumption is given by \citet[p.
-49]{Roth:84}: ``elements of a {[}contract{]} can take on only discrete values; salary cannot be specified more precisely than to the nearest penny, hours to the nearest second, etc.'' In fact, the finiteness assumption is not necessary for our proofs.
-We only require that the set of contracts between any two agents forms a lattice. } A contract $x\in X$ is a bilateral agreement between a buyer $b(x)\in F$ and a seller $s(x)\in F$.
-Hence, $F(x)\equiv\{s(x),b(x)\}$ is the set of firms associated with contract $x$ and, more generally, $F(Y)$ is the set of firms associated with contract set $Y\subseteq X$.
-Call $X^B_{f}\equiv\{x\in X|b(x)=f\}$ and $X^S_{f}\equiv\{x\in X|s(x)=f\}$ the sets of $f$'s upstream and downstream contracts -- for which $f$ is a buyer and a seller, respectively.
-Clearly, $Y^B_{f}$ and $Y^S_{f}$ form a partition over the set of contracts $Y{}_{f}\equiv\{y\in Y|f\in F(y)\}$ which involve $f$, since an agent cannot be a buyer and a seller in the same contract.
+There is finite set of agents (firms or consumers) $F$ and a finite set of contracts (trading network) $X$. \footnote{The standard justification for this assumption is given by \citet[p.
+49]{Roth:84}: ``elements of a {[}contract{]} can take on only discrete values; salary cannot be specified more precisely than to the nearest penny, hours to the nearest second, etc.'' In fact, the finiteness assumption is not necessary for our existence proof.
+We only require that the set of contracts between any two agents forms a complete lattice. } A contract $x\in X$ is a bilateral agreement between a buyer $b(x)\in F$ and a seller $s(x)\in F$.
+A \textit{(trading) cycle} in $X$ is a sequence of firms $(f_1,\ldots,f_M)$ such that for all $m\in\{1,\ldots,M\}$ there exists a contract $x_m$ such that $s(x_m)=f_m$ and $b(x_m)=f_{m+1}$ (subscripts modulo $M$).
+Hence, $F(x)=\{s(x),b(x)\}$ is the set of firms associated with contract $x$ and, more generally, $F(Y)$ is the set of firms associated with contract set $Y\subseteq X$.
+Denote $X^B_{f}=\{x\in X|b(x)=f\}$ and $X^S_{f}=\{x\in X|s(x)=f\}$ the sets of $f$'s upstream and downstream contracts---i.e. the contract for which $f$ is a buyer and a seller, respectively.
+Clearly, $Y^B_{f}$ and $Y^S_{f}$ form a partition over the set of contracts $Y{}_{f}=\{y\in Y|f\in F(y)\}$ which involve $f$, since an agent cannot be a buyer and a seller in the same contract.

-We can show graphically that our structure is more general than the setting described by \citet{Ostr:08} or \citet{HaKo:12}.
+Our structure is more general than the setting described by \citet{Ostr:08}, \citet{West:10} or \citet{HaKo:12}.
 Each firm $f\in F$ is associated with a vertex of a directed multigraph $(F,X)$ and each contract $x\in X$ is a directed edge of this graph.
-For any $f$, $X^B_{f}$ is represented by a set of incoming edges and $X^S_{f}$ is represented by outgoing edges.
-In Figure \ref{fig:Supply-chain}, we illustrate a three-level supply chain with two producers, two intermediaries and two final consumers.
+For any $f$, the set $X^B_{f}$ corresponds to the set of incoming edges and $X^S_{f}$ to the set of outgoing edges.
+An \textit{acyclic} trading network (a \textit{supply chain}) contains no directed cycles in the graph.
 Supply chains require a partial order on the firms' positions in the chain although firms may sell to (buy from) any downstream (upstream) level.
-Hence, in Figure \ref{fig:Supply-chain}, the right producer sells directly to the left consumer bypassing the intermediary.
-In our model, we consider general contract networks, which may contain contract cycles (i.e. directed cycles on the graph), illustrated in Figure \ref{fig:Contract-network}.
+In our model, we consider general trading networks, which may contain contract cycles (i.e. directed cycles on the graph).